avatar-kaleb/100-days-of-code/log.md

 **Today's Progress**: I've been working each day on my great gatsby theme site, learning more about how I want to structure the site and things going forward.

 **Thoughts:**: Gatsby and Material UI make side-projects much quicker, and for that I'm happy :D

+### Day 51: September, 11th 2019

+**Today's Progress**: I'm working through the coursera algorithms classes - week 3, greedy algorithm problems!
+It's been a little while as I was traveling, followed by having to contact their help department to enroll in the class properly.

+**Thoughts:**: I will complete these assignments on time!
+I must, I can :D